-In addition to lockdowns, Just-in-Time production has also played its part in the supply chain crisis.
-The business strategy of keeping minimal inventory while outsourcing production and relying on global supply chains for raw materials, components, and other supplies, helped companies reduce costs in the past, but it’s now backfiring since there is little excess to be used.
-Add to this other significant pressures currently facing manufacturers – such as rising oil prices, a shrinking labor pool, costly product recalls, and increased global competition – and the need for effective solutions is high.
+The trend toward “Just-in-Time” production has also played its part in the supply chain crisis.
+The business strategy of keeping minimal inventory while outsourcing production and relying on global supply chains for raw materials, components, and other supplies, helped companies reduce costs in the past, but backfired as the supply chain itself became challenged.
+Add to these other significant pressures currently facing manufacturers – such as volatile oil prices, war in central Europe, a shrinking labor pool, costly product recalls, and increased global competition – and the need for effective solutions is high.

 The truth is, there are numerous quality initiatives and tools you can employ to mitigate the risk of supply chain disruption to your business and in your supply chain.
 Consider the following strategies to control what you can, reduce threats, and build resiliency in your organization.